nielsdehaan1977/Fintech_Module14/README.md

 1. Establish a Baseline Performance
 2. Tune the Baseline Trading Algorithm
 3. Evaluate a new machine learning classifier
-4. Help to create an evaluation report
+4. Create an evaluation report
 ---
 ## Table of Content